jameson3081/FitnessTrackingSystem/readme.md

 Overview of the Fitness Tracking System

-There are 2 types of accounts
+There are 2 types of accounts:
 1. Admin
 - Can manage accounts, view the fitness profiles/logs of students give grade and feedback, generate report, and save as pdf.